 If you do not know where that is, the pictures below might help you.

 Most of the splenius cervicis is covered by your trapezius muscle which makes it almost impossible to palpate it.
 Still you will be able to massage it as you know where it is located.

-Put one finger on your sternocleidomastoid, rotate your neck to the opposite site and feel this muscle contracting.
+Place one finger on your sternocleidomastoid, rotate your neck to the opposite site and feel this muscle contracting.